SangivGiovanni/Cytora/README.md

 ## Whats going on?
 ### evaluate()
+The evaluate function provides a way to evaluate complex rules against input data using recursion and logical operators.
 The evaluate function takes in two arguments: a rule dictionary and an input_data dictionary.
 It evaluates the rule against the input_data and returns a boolean value indicating whether the rule is satisfied or not.

 ### Parameters